|

 may arise when functions are passed as arguments to another function.)

-For example, within NBG, we may speak of the class of all sets and establish
+For example, within NBG, we may speak of the class of all sets,

-This is not a "new" theorem because it can't be expressed in the language
+That statement isn't a "new" theorem because it can't be expressed at all in the language

 than "there's no such thing as the set of all sets" but both statements are